 But did you know that many people who work from home don’t have a specific workspace?
 If you’re struggling to keep your productivity levels high then creating a positive work environment could potentially help you.
 Whether you’re looking for web design in Birmingham or you’re looking for some new marketing ideas for your business, it’s always best to get your work space in order before you get started with anything big!

 Here I’ve rounded up 4 ways you can adjust your workspace so you can keep your productivity levels high and work to your full potential.
 Good luck!

 You might not have a whole room that you can dedicate to your workspace, but don’t worry.
 Try to find a place in the house which has less traffic and is generally quieter.
 Avoid places like the kitchen or living room.
 Always opt for a location that has a window and make sure there is something pleasant for you to look outside during your eye breaks.
-If possible, consider painting your work area a nice soothing colour such as green or even a very pale blue.
+It is also a good idea to hire professional painters like the painting dublin experts to paint your work area with a nice soothing colour such as green or even a very pale blue.